pranavkakhandiki/DiagnoX/README.md

 3. After storing the images in a directory, open that directory using label-img.
 Then, 'annotate' each image with the feature you want the program to notice/diagnose.
 In the case of aortitis, it is the thickened aortic wall.
 You will likely have to create a 'predifined classes' file before annotating the images.
 If anything is not working, referece the following link: https://pypi.org/project/labelImg/

-4. Run the program in PyCharm! - It's that easy, now all that's left is to tweak it to improve its accuracy for your desired disease.
+4. Run the program in PyCharm or your favorite python IDE! - It's that easy, now all that's left is to tweak it to improve its accuracy for the disease you wish to diagnose.

 What do I change? - Some variables to start tweaking are:
 From hog.py: orientations, pixelsPerCell, cellsPerBlock